Irregular triads in 3-uniform hypergraphs: Notions of quasirandomness for graphs and hypergraphs

-\item We say that \emph{$(H,G)$ has $\dev_{2,3}(\e)$} if for each $1\leq i<j\leq 3$, the graph $G[V_i,V_j]$ has $\disc_2(\e)$, and
+\item We say that \emph{$(H,G)$ has $\dev_{2,3}(\e)$} if for each $1\leq i<j\leq 3$, the graph $G[V_i,V_j]$ has $\dev_2(\e)$, and

-where $f_{(H,G)}(u,v,w)=1_{K_3^{(2)}(G)}(u,v,w)(1_{E(H)}(u,v,w)-d_3)$. \item We say that \emph{$(H,G)$ has $\oct_{2,3}(\e)$} if for each $1\leq i<j\leq 3$, the graph $G[V_i,V_j]$ has $\oct_2(\e)$, and $H$ contains at most $(d_3^8d_2^{12}+\e)|V_1|^2|V_2|^2|V_3|^2$ copies of $K_{2,2,2}^{(3)}$. \end{enumerate} \end{definition}
+where $f_{(H,G)}(u,v,w)=1_{K_3^{(2)}(G)}(u,v,w)(1_{F}(u,v,w)-d_3)$. \item We say that \emph{$(H,G)$ has $\oct_{2,3}(\e)$} if for each $1\leq i<j\leq 3$, the graph $G[V_i,V_j]$ has $\cycle_2(\e;d_2)$, and $H$ contains at most $(d_3^8d_2^{12}+\e)|V_1|^2|V_2|^2|V_3|^2$ copies of $K_{2,2,2}^{(3)}$. \end{enumerate} \end{definition}

 Like quasirandomness in graphs, these notions reflect the behavior of random $3$-graphs.
-For example, for all $\eta>0$, a sufficiently large $3$-partite $3$-graph has $\disc_{2,3}(\eta)$ with high probability.
-This can be used to prove the following well known fact which we will use later on in the paper.
+For example, for all $\eta>0$, a sufficiently large $3$-partite $3$-graph has $\disc_{3}(\eta)$ with high probability.
+This can be used to prove the following well known fact which we will use later on (specifically in the proof of Theorem \ref{thm:dischom} on page \pageref{fact:rhgref}).

-\begin{fact} For all $\eta>0$, there is $n_0$ such that for all $n\geq n_0$ there exists a $3$-partite $3$-graph $H_n=(U\cup W\cup Z, E)$ such that $(H_n, K_3[U,W,Z])$ has $\disc_{2,3}(\eta)$ and density $1/2\pm \eta$. \end{fact}
+\begin{fact} For all $\eta>0$, there is $N\geq 1$ such that for all $n\geq N$ there exists a $3$-partite $3$-graph $H_n=(U\cup W\cup Z, F)$ such that $(H_n, K_3[U,W,Z])$ has $\disc_{3}(\eta)$ and density $1/2\pm \eta$. \end{fact}

 As mentioned in the introduction, to obtain a general counting lemma, one requires a more subtle definition, which maintains control over the relative quasirandomness of the edge decomposition.